Next Lesson - Introduction to Neoplasia

 - Squamous metaplasia of the bladder due to infection or urinary calculi.

-- Stratified squamous epithelium at the bottom of the oesophagus transforms to gastric glandular epithelium with persistent acid reflux.
+- Stratified squamous epithelium at the bottom of the oesophagus transforms to intestinal-type columnar epithelium with persistent acid reflux.
 This is called Barrett’s oesophagus.

 Dysplasia is disordered growth of epithelium characterized by frequent mitotic figures and loss of cell orientation and uniformity (size, shape).
 It can progress to become malignant (known as carcinoma in situ).
 The key difference between dysplasia and neoplasia (cell change that is cancerous) is that dysplasia is reversible if the stimulus is removed, while neoplasia is not.

 Infection with the human papillomavirus (HPV) can cause dysplasia of the cervix in the transformation zone.
-Both HPV and dysplasia can be tested for during smear tests as the dysplasia can progress to cause cervical cancer.
+During cervical screening, samples are tested for HPV and examined for cytological features of dysplasia, as persistent dysplasia can progress to cervical cancer.

 Diagram - Non-neoplastic cell changes